|

 • Faculty and general practice residents provide care to the mentally challenged at both the Pinecrest Supports and Services Center in Pineville and the North Lake Supports and Services Center in Hammond.

-• Oral and maxillofacial surgery residents and general practice residents provide care through four hospitals statewide--Earl K. Long and Our Lady of the Lake in Baton Rouge and University Hospital and East Jefferson Medical Center in the New Orleans area.
+• Oral and maxillofacial surgery residents and general practice residents provide care at the dental school and hospitals statewide--Our Lady of the Lake in Baton Rouge and University Hospital and East Jefferson Medical Center in the New Orleans area.

 • LSUSD provides oral health care to patients with HIV through the Ted Wisniewski Center of Excellence for the Treatment of Immunodeficiency Diseases in New Orleans and conducts research to address the oral health care issues of HIV patients.
 LSUSD developed the first LSU HIV Dental Clinic at the Medical Center of Louisiana, New Orleans in 1994.
-The school also provides care to HIV-positive individuals at Huey P. Long Hospital in Pineville and through a mobile dental van in New Orleans.
+The school also provides care to HIV-positive individuals at Huey P. Long Hospital in Pineville.

-• LSUSD serves as the primary provider of forensic dental services to police and emergency personnel in Louisiana and Mississippi.
+• LSUSD assists with forensic dental services to police and emergency personnel in Louisiana and Mississippi.

 LSU Health Sciences Center Homepage